 Century 21 wanted to step up their social game.
 I helped boost their buzz with a series of unpredictable moves, including a proposal to help break Washington gridlock, and a fake listing for Breaking Bad character Walter White's house.
-For the $300 it cost to get a photo of the house, the Breaking Bad stunt was featured in GQ, Salon and elsewhere, generated over 80 million impressions worldwide, was cited by Ad Age, Adweek, One Show and others, and was named Creativity's #7 interactive campaign of the year.
+For the $300 it cost to get a photo of the house, the Breaking Bad stunt was featured in GQ, Salon and elsewhere, generated over 80 million impressions worldwide, and won several awards, including an Andy and a One Show gold.

 EmblemHealth is a New York insurance company that I've helped position as the brand that brings genuine, often personal care to its members.
 The latest TV campaign showcases a handful of Emblem employees and their stories of how they care for New York and New Yorkers.